cyper73/webpayback-protocol-v2/replit.md

   - Reduced excessive empty space in vertical blocks while maintaining readability
   - Applied consistent truncation and responsive design to all blockchain addresses
   - Improved overall dashboard balance and visual hierarchy
+  - **CARD HEIGHT OPTIMIZATION**: Reduced vertical height of Live Network Stats and AI Content Tracking cards by optimizing spacing and making values more prominent